Skip to main content

 So, how fast does valacyclovir work, exactly?
 “Within one to two hours of taking the first dose, valacyclovir is already working to shorten the course of your infection,” says Jacob Siegel, MD, assistant professor in Dermatology at Yale School of Medicine.
 “While you will not feel it working, you will know it helps when you start to notice lesions crusting over and healing more quickly.”

 Raman Madan, MD, chief of dermatology at Glen Cove Hospital, concurs.
-While valacyclovir is absorbed quickly and starts to work within hours of taking it, you may not notice results for a few days, he says, noting that the sooner you take your first dose, the more effectively it will work.
+While valacyclovir is absorbed quickly and starts to work within hours of taking it, he says you may not notice results for a few days, noting that the sooner you take your first dose, the more effectively it will work.
 “It is best used within 72 hours of symptom onset,” he says.

 How might you know that the medication has started to work?
-“You can tell it’s working if you notice less pain, itching, and fewer sores,” says Raj Dasgupta, MD, a quadruple board-certified physician specializing in internal medicine, pulmonology, critical care and sleep medicine and reviewer at the National Council on Aging.
+“You can tell it’s working if you notice less pain, itching, and fewer sores,” says Raj Dasgupta, MD, a quadruple board-certified physician specializing in internal medicine, pulmonology, critical care, and sleep medicine, and reviewer at the National Council on Aging.
 “The medication has fully kicked in when your symptoms are mostly gone, which typically happens within a few days, but it might take longer for some people.”

 What can affect how long it takes valacyclovir to work?